A Monumental Painting for Arnulf Rainer Museum

 02. A Monumental Painting

-The portrait as a part of the facade was meant to correspond with the artist’s work.
-Therefore we used brushstrokes and patterns distracted from Rainer’s original artworks and projected them on the facade as a part of the painting.
+As part of the museum façade, the portrait was designed to visually correspond with the artist’s work.
+For this reason, we incorporated expressive brushstrokes and patterns inspired by Rainer’s original artworks, projecting them onto the façade as an integral part of the overall composition.